 In addition, as part of its talent management and development strategy, in 2021 the Corporation launched a new leadership development program for front-line and mid-level leaders across the organization.
 All leaders within the Corporation will participate in the program as part of their ongoing development to enhance their leadership skills and capabilities.
+In 2022, the Corporation continued to progress its leadership development program, with a focus on introducing leadership tools and models.
+In 2023 and 2024, the focus of the leadership program will be on enabling leaders to gain clarity on roles and responsibilities, making decisions at the right levels and using leadership tools and models.

 The Corporation is committed to cultivating an inclusive and diverse workplace environment that supports the development and advancement of all.
-The key principles and commitments of the Corporation under its newly adopted Inclusion and Diversity Policy are intended to foster a corporate culture in which all of the Corporation's Board members, employees and contractors feel valued, engaged and have the opportunity to contribute and succeed.
+The key principles and commitments of the Corporation under its new and improved Diversity, Equity and Inclusion Policy are intended to foster a corporate culture in which all of the Corporation's Board members, employees and contractors feel valued, respected and heard and have the opportunity to contribute and succeed.

-See "Corporate Governance Practices - Inclusion and Diversity."
+See "Corporate Governance Practices - Diversity, Equity and Inclusion."